QUAY17/roulette/README.md

 # roulette

 Purpose_

-Use this program to test your luck and play a few spins of roulette!"
+Use this program to test your luck and play a few spins of roulette!
-You will place a bet, spin the wheel, and see if you can take home any money."
+You will place a bet, spin the wheel, and see if you can take home any money.

 Instructions_

 The C++ Roulette Wheel has the numbers 0-36 on it.
 1. Bet on a number.
 2. Bet on Odd or Even.